土味情话

 Cheesy Pick-up Lines / Cornball Romance Speak

 Imagine the cheesiest pick-up lines you know, then dial them up with a deliberately rustic, almost cringe-worthy sincerity — that's 土味情话.
-These are saccharine, groan-inducing romantic one-liners that flood Chinese social media, where the whole joke is that they're knowingly corny.
+Emerging around 2018, these are saccharine, groan-inducing romantic one-liners that flood Chinese social media, where the whole joke is that they're knowingly corny.
 Saying them straight-faced is the art form.
 Think 'Are you a parking ticket?
 Because you've got fine written all over you,' but make it Chinese and multiply the sweetness tenfold.

 Cultural Context